 - Parents wishing to drop their child off in the morning need to pull-up alongside the curb located in the front area of the school.
-Vehicles should form a single line and it is strongly recommended that children exit each vehicle using the doors closest to the sidewalk. - Parents wishing to walk their child to the main entrance of the school should park their car and use the crosswalk to cross the street. - Double parking is NOT permitted as this causes dangerous situations for students trying to get in and out of vehicles. - Children should cross Heywood Avenue with a parent, guardian, or crossing guard. - There is no parking in the bus zone. - Buses keep their flashing lights on while loading and unloading students.
-It is the obligation of drivers to remain stopped while flashers are on.
-Police can ticket drivers who choose not to obey the state law. - Some drivers have chosen to make a U-turn in the middle of the street which is unsafe for children crossing the street and causes unnecessary congestion.
+Vehicles should form a single line and it is strongly recommended that children exit each vehicle using the doors closest to the sidewalk. - Double parking is NOT permitted as this causes dangerous situations for students trying to get in and out of vehicles. - Children should cross Heywood Avenue with a parent, guardian, or crossing guard. - There is no parking in the bus zone or alongside the yellow curb. - Buses keep their flashing lights on while loading and unloading students.
+It is the obligation of drivers to remain stopped while flashers are on. - Police will ticket drivers who choose not to obey the state law. - Some drivers have chosen to make a U-turn in the middle of the street which is unsafe for children crossing the street and causes unnecessary congestion. - Police will ticket drivers who choose not to obey the state law.

-Parents who need to pick up their children for early dismissal are asked to do so BEFORE 2:50 pm.
+Please Note: Parents who need to pick up their children for early dismissal are asked to do so BEFORE 2:45 pm.
 We cannot make calls to classrooms after this time as dismissal routines will have begun.